orix-software/orix-software.github.io/docs/orix8bits/informations/memory.md

 # Memory management

+Kernel has XMALLOC and XFREE primitives to allocate memory dynamictly.
+But theses primitives only returns pointer from main memory.

+For instance, extra memory can be accessed without kernel primitive with simple code

 ## Banking management

 The banking management is a bit special, because it keeps telestrat compatibility (7 banks available + 1 bank for Overlay RAM), that is why twilighte board adds others registers to keep telestrat compatibility